-Sharklet uses micropattern alone – no antibiotics or chemicals – to prevent mucus occlusion and control bacterial biofilm on tube surfaces.
+Sharklet uses micropattern alone – no chemicals – to prevent mucus occlusion and control bacterial biofilm on tube surfaces.

 The insertion of an endotracheal tube frequently disrupts the normal secretion and flow of mucus.
 Mucus gathers in the tube, resulting in a blockage of the airway.
 This blockage complicates the breathing of the patient, prolonging patient dependence on a ventilator.
 If the tube occludes completely and cuts off airflow, immediate intervention is required.

-The Sharklet endotracheal tube uses a special pattern inside the tube to prevent this dangerous buildup of mucus and biofilm on tube surfaces, and may reduce VAP infections.
+A Sharklet endotracheal tube uses the Sharklet micropattern inside the tube to prevent this dangerous buildup of mucus and biofilm on tube surfaces, and may reduce VAP infections.

 This graph shows protein concentration on smooth and Sharklet surfaces after mucus exposure over 48 hours.